ZhangO999/Inkball/README.md

 - Level elements can be edited via the respective level.txt files.
 - Level settings, i.e., level duration, spawn timer, can be adjusted in config.json.

-N.B: Make sure to disable all the test scripts before running. (via 'gradle build' in the terminal)
+N.B: Make sure to disable all the test scripts before building (via 'gradle build' in the terminal).
+- Run the program via 'gradle run' after building